emipa606/MoreFactionInteraction/README.md

 - French, courtesy of jerlotrie
 - Italian, courtesy of EvaineQ

 Want to help translate this mod in your language?
-Check out the "Pirate" folder inside the Languages folder on GitHub for all up to date strings.
+Check out the &quot;Pirate&quot; folder inside the Languages folder on GitHub for all up to date strings.

 # Links